newrelic/newrelic-telemetry-sdk-rust/README.md

 Community topic in the New Relic Explorers Hub.
 You can find this project's topic/threads in the [Telemetry SDK section of Explorers Hub](https://discuss.newrelic.com/t/new-relic-rust-telemetry-sdk/114558)

-## Contributing

-We encourage your contributions to improve the Rust Telemetry SDK!
-Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
-You only have to sign the CLA one time per project.
-If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company,  please drop us an email at opensource@newrelic.com.

 ## License